arnixrobotix/Alfred/alfred/src/hal/hal_motor_control_interfaces/README.md

 This interface package defines:
 - The following messages:
-    - `HalMotorControlCommand` that contains motors' velocity commands.
+    - `HalMotorControlCommand` that contains motors' commands.
     - `HalMotorControlEncoders` that contains processed encoder count values.

 ## Interfaces